Pratap Malla: Marriage and children

-Pratap Malla had five sons: Bhupendra Malla, Chakrabartendra, Nripendra, Mahipatendra, and Parthibendra.
+Pratap Malla had five sons: Bhupendra, Chakravartendra, Nripendra, Mahipatendra, and Parthibendra.
 He wanted his sons to have experience in the administration of the country even during his own lifetime.
 With this aim in view, he made them rule over the country for one year in turn.
 But unfortunately, his second son Chakrabartendra Malla died the day after he took over the administration of the country.